 - a) All development of in the urban areas of Schedule 'A', unless specifically permitted otherwise in this Plan, shall be on full services; that is, piped water, sanitary sewers, and stormwater systems and will have to take into account the adequacy of these systems to accommodate the proposed development. - b) Development which occurs outside the urban settlement area designation on Schedule 'A' shall take place on private services (wells and septics) or on communal services in accordance with Section 9.2.5, subject to the approval of the Township and agencies having jurisdiction.
 Wherever practical and possible, best practices in stormwater management shall be implemented that meet regulatory agency requirements. - c) Properties developed before January 1, 1996 for residential and industrial purposes fronting on County Road No. 6, north of the Canadian National Railway corridor and south of Shane Street may for remedial reasons connect to a municipal water supply.
-In addition, a Township owned public works site fronting on the west side of County Road No. 6 will also be allowed to connect to municipal water and municipal sewer. - Any property satisfying these requirements is limited to a maximum of one water service connection.
-Existing vacant property or new property created by consent or subdivision activity and/or property residentially developed after January 1, 1996 will not be eligible for connection to a municipally operated water supply. - d) In accordance with Section 5.8.3.7, properties developed before e) Existing legal non-conforming properties developed before January 1, 2002 for residential purposes fronting on or in close proximity to Highway 33 within the Industrial designation on Schedule "C" in Lots 25 to 28, Concessions 1 and Broken Front, may for water quality reasons (i.e. the water supply does not meet Ontario Drinking Water Standards) connect to a municipal water supply provided looping is not required.
+In addition, a Township owned public works site fronting on the west side of County Road No. 6 will also be allowed to connect to municipal water and municipal sewer.

+Any property satisfying these requirements is limited to a maximum of one water service connection.
+Existing vacant property or new property created by consent or subdivision activity and/or property residentially developed after January 1, 1996 will not be eligible for connection to a municipally operated water supply.

-January 1, 2002 for residential purposes fronting on or in close proximity to Highway 33 within the Shoreline Residential designation on Schedule "D" in Lots 27 to 31, Concessions 1 and Broken Front, may for water quality reasons connect to a municipal water supply provided looping is not required. (ie. The water supply does not meet Ontario Drinking Water Standards)
+d) In accordance with Section 5.8.3.7, properties developed before January 1, 2002 for residential purposes fronting on or in close proximity to Highway 33 within the Shoreline Residential designation on Schedule "D" in Lots 27 to 31, Concessions 1 and Broken Front, may for water quality reasons connect to a municipal water supply provided looping is not required. (ie. The water supply does not meet Ontario Drinking Water Standards)